13/tasmota-scripts/Plugs.md

 ON event#checksunset>%var12% DO Var2 1 ENDON
 ON var2#state==%var1% DO Power 0 ENDON
 ON var2#state!=%var1% DO Power 1 ENDON
+ON Time#Minute=%var11% DO Power 0 ENDON
+ON Time#Minute=%var12% DO Power 1 ENDON

 ON Time#Minute|10 DO Backlog event checksunrise=%time%; event checksunset=%time% ENDON

 // ALTERNATIVE IF/ENDIF